 - Ecofriendly – Reduction in paper use and confidential waste

-- national prescibing number (GMP number) (for salaried GPs)
+- national prescribing number (GMP number) (for salaried GPs)

-Please order tests electronically via ICE (GP and community) or PAS (hospital users), or (for LBC) via Open Exeter.
+Please order tests electronically via ICE (GP and community) or PAS (hospital users).

 In the event that these systems are unavailable, please download the following request forms to complete manually.
 Please note the mandatory fields must be completed in order for us to process the samples.